-Applying for and choosing schools if your child has SEND
+Applying for or choosing schools if your child has SEND

 Most children with special educational needs can be taught in mainstream schools.
 If your child has more severe or complex needs they may need to go to a special school or school with a special unit.